newrelic/newrelic-opentelemetry-examples/java/agent-nr-config/README.md

 The project consists of two modules:

 1. [application](./application): Contains a simple Spring Boot application configured to run with OpenTelemetry.
 2. [config-extension](./config-extension): Contains SPI configuration code, which allows for optional additional configuration not available via environment variables.
-The contents are packaged as a shadow jar, which the `application` module is configured to use as an extension jar.
+In this example, we use a sampler which is equivalent to the default `parentbased_always_on`, but which does not sample spring boot actuator endpoints with targets matching `/actuator.*`. samplerThe contents are packaged as a shadow jar, which the `application` module is configured to use as an extension jar.

 ## Run